gbmhunter/blog/content/electronics/components/resistors/_index.md

        &= \frac{R1 \cdot R2}{R1 + R2} \\
 \end{align}</p>

 The Thevenin resistance is sometimes called the output resistance or impedance `\(\b{Z_O}\)`.
 The Thevenin equivalent circuit is useful for calculating how long a capacitor attached to the output will take to charge to a certain level.
 It allows you to have a single resistance that you can then plug into the time constant equation `\(\tau = RC\)`.
+For more info on this, see the [RC Charging Circuits page](/electronics/circuit-design/rc-charging-circuits/).
+It is also useful when looking at it's frequency response.
+For more info on this, see the [Analogue Filters page](/electronics/circuit-design/analogue-filters/).

 {{% aside type="example" %}}
 Calculate how long the capacitor in {{% ref "fig-resistor-divider-charging-a-capacitor-example-1" %}} will take to charge to 90% it's final voltage.